ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 are synchronized.
 As a result, the receiver of a conceptual message containing a timestamp cannot directly compare it to its own clock or timestamps.
-Thus we use a suffix ("a" for Attester, "v" for Verifier, and "r" for Relying Party) on the IDs below indicating which clock generated them, since times from different clocks cannot be compared.
+Thus, we use a suffix ("a" for Attester, "v" for Verifier, and "r" for Relying Party) on the IDs below indicating which clock generated them, since times from different clocks cannot be compared.
 Only the delta between two events from the sender can be used by the receiver.

 ~~~~ aasvg